-- What if we never clean up our Learning Centers when we finish playing? - What if everyone runs around the room really fast and we knock each other down? - What if everyone throws food on the floor at snack time? - What if everyone in our class takes a toy home in his or her pocket every day? - What if everyone talks at the same time?
+- What if we never clean up our Learning Centers when we finish playing? - What if everyone runs around the room really fast and we knock each other down? - What if everyone throws their food on the floor at snack time? - What if everyone in our class takes a toy home in his or her pocket every day? - What if everyone talks at the same time?

-Gingerbread Boy whispers to ask the children if they would create rules so those things don't happen in our class.
+Gingerbread Boy whispers that we should create rules so those things don't happen in our class!
 Say: That's a great idea Gingerbread Boy!